Apostle Junia: To Make Disciples with a Carrot or a Stick?

 Walk with Mara on Her Healing Journey: 21 Steps to Emotional Resilience (2024)

-Finding Her Voice from Broken to Bold, Book 3, A Novel of the Earliest Female Apostles (coming October 2025)
+Finding Her Voice from Broken to Bold, Book 3, Acts of Early Female Apostles: A Novel (coming October 2025)

 Sources: